This post may contain affiliate links.

 A woman in a leopard dress was walking down the street.
 She looked magnificent, so I focused my camera and clicked.
 She smiled shyly.
 That’s when the lanky young man left his friends on the opposite corner and approached, speaking angrily in a language I didn’t understand.

 I lowered my camera.
 I couldn’t understand the words, but did it matter?
 It was as if he were echoing thoughts in my own head.
-No matter what Themba said, did I really have a right to take photos?
-Did I have a right to be here at all, looking out at Soweto from my privileged position in a private van with a driver – though if I were on a bicycle would it make any difference?
+No matter what Themba said, did I have a right to take photos?
+Did I have a right to be here at all, looking out at Soweto from my privileged position in a van with a driver – though if I were on a bicycle would it make a difference?

 At the same time, while I empathized, I wasn’t keen on being yelled at or attacked.